maliput/maliput_dragway/README.md

-# `maliput-dragway`
+# `maliput_dragway`

-Maliput-dragway is an implementation of Maliput's API that allows users to instantiate a multilane dragway.
+Maliput_dragway is an implementation of Maliput's API that allows users to instantiate a multilane dragway.
 All lanes in the dragway are straight, parallel, and in the same segment.
 The ends of each lane are connected together via a "magical loop" that results in vehicles traveling on the Dragway's lanes instantaneously